houssammehdi/gpt-pdf-plugin/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.